Baltimore City and Surrounding Area

 Baltimore also offers a rich cultural diet.
 Its symphony orchestra performs under the baton of Marin Alsop at the Meyerhoff Hall.
 The Peabody Conservatory of Music also hosts a concert series, as do several local universities.
 The city also supports many educational and cultural institutions, including the Maryland Science Center, Baltimore Opera Company, Center Stage, The Morris Mechanic Theater, Walters Art Gallery, the Baltimore Museum of Art, several repertory theaters, over a dozen museums, and excellent bookstores.
-For lighter entertainment, there are the National Aquarium and Baltimore Zoo.
+For lighter entertainment, there are the National Aquarium and Maryland Zoo in Baltimore.
 Baltimore is also home to the new Columbus Center, a much heralded institution for the study of marine biotechnology and archaeology with an impressive exhibition hall.

 The Baltimore public library, with a book collection of 2,250,000 volumes, is considered one of the best in the country.
 There are more than 70 accredited institutions of higher education in the Baltimore-Washington area.
 The cultural opportunities of Washington, D.C., Philadelphia, and New York are easily reached by car or train.